ajaps/ticket-system/README.md

 ### Configuring the database

-- After creating your `config/application.yml`, you need to create these 2 databases `vof-tracker` and `vof_tracker_test`.
+- After creating your `config/application.yml`, you need to create a database.
 To create them, run:

   ```bash
     rails db:setup